prisms-center/CASMcode_crystallography/CONTRIBUTE.md

     pip install -r build_requirements.txt

 Once the `libcasm-global` Python package is installed by the previous step, CMake should be able find and link to other CASM module dependencies in the `<python package prefix>/libcasm/` directory automatically.
 It will also set that as the install location unless the user defines `CMAKE_INSTALL_PREFIX` explicitly to override it.
+CMake will also detect and use `ccache` if it is installed, which is very useful to avoid recompiling objects and greatly speed up development.

 Then, to make and install CASM C++ components in the `<python package prefix>/libcasm/` directory:

     mkdir build_cxx_only
     cd build_cxx_only

+    # Some cmake options:
+    #
+    # To use an existing C++ only casm installation add:
+    #   -DCASM_PREFIX=<path-to-casm>
+    # To link to manylinux2014 packages add:
+    #   -DCMAKE_CXX_FLAGS='-D_GLIBCXX_USE_CXX11_ABI=0'
+    # CASM may be slow if not using the Release build type (-O3 -DNDEBUG).
+    # To specify build type use Release, Debug, RelWithDebInfo, or MinSizeRel
+    #   -DCMAKE_BUILD_TYPE=Release
+    #
-    cmake -DCASM_PREFIX=${CASM_PREFIX} -DCMAKE_BUILD_TYPE=Release ../tests
+    cmake -DCMAKE_BUILD_TYPE=Release ..
     make -j4 VERBOSE=1
     make install